 The servery was designed and made by Gillows of Lancaster, but whilst the original slender legs were retained at the back, the front ones were replaced by Gillows a few years later in a much heavier, more ornate style.
-Gillows also designed the huge curtain rail, no doubt to carry some very weighty curtains.
-The plasterwork is of the delicate style favoured by Robert Adam, and the ceiling was possibly created by the younger Joseph Rose of York.
+Gillows also designed the huge curtain rail, no doubt to take the weight of some very heavy curtains.
+The plasterwork is of the delicate style favoured by Robert Adam and the ceiling was possibly created by the younger Joseph Rose of York.
 John Talbot and Violet no longer favoured the long table as it is now, preferring a number of smaller tables.
 When electricity was installed, they had sockets placed in the floor for individual lamps at each table.
 In 1935 Evelyn Waugh visited Lytham Hall and was entertained by the Cliftons.
-He wrote, how they were all sitting at separate tables and how they were all tearing mad!
-It is believed some of his inspiration was taken from the Clifton family when he wrote his novel Brideshead Revisited.
+He wrote how they were all sitting at separate tables and how they were all tearing mad!
+It is believed some of his inspiration when he wrote his novel, Brideshead Revisited, was taken from the Clifton family

 In early 18th century houses, the grandest rooms were on the first floor, the piano nobile, accessed either by an external staircase, or by an appropriately grand internal staircase, whilst the service rooms were on the ground floor.
 The wooden cantilever staircase is supported solely by the weight of the outer walls.

-The plasterwork is as ornate as in the entrance hall, and again designed by Giuseppe Cortese.
-Thomas Clifton was no doubt flattered by Cortese suggestion that a relief of Jupiter, the king of the gods, in the centre of the ceiling was a suitable motif for the most powerful man in the Fylde.
+The plasterwork is as ornate as in the entrance hall and again designed by Giuseppe Cortese.
+Thomas Clifton was no doubt flattered by Cortese's suggestion that a relief of Jupiter, the King of the Gods, in the centre of the ceiling was a suitable motif for the most powerful man in the Fylde.
 The decorations within the principal panels on the staircase walls depict hunting, shooting, fishing and the liberal arts of music and theatre, reflecting the pursuits of wealthy landowners.
 In 1910 John Talbot had the scrolled ends of the banisters removed so the pipes of an Auriole Organ, which stood in the main hall, could be fitted on either side of the staircase.
 The organ was removed and sold in the 1920s.

 This room was an extension, designed and built in the 1880s by John Talbot Clifton, at a time when billiards was becoming popular, and is designed in the Arts and Crafts style of the time.

-The stained glass windows were put in to hide the servants in the courtyard below.
-The table was made by Burroughes & Watts in oak.
-An inventory from 1913 shows a total of 26 ash cues; both ivory and Bonzoline billiard balls, and also Pool balls, and a combination marking board for pool and billiards.
-Harry Clifton apparently did not like Billiards, but was encouraged to do so by his father, John Talbot, who played avidly and scolded Harry both for winning, and for not winning.
+The stained glass windows were put in to conceal the servants in the courtyard below.
+The table was made in oak by Burroughes & Watts.
+An inventory from 1913 shows a total of 26 ash cues; both ivory and Bonzoline billiard balls and also pool balls, together with a combination marking board for pool and billiards.
+Harry Clifton apparently did not like billiards, but was encouraged to play by his father, John Talbot, who competed avidly and scolded Harry both for winning and for not winning.
 In December 1933 Harry gave the table to the local Conservative Club who used it for snooker until 2003.
-It was returned to the hall after the Clubs refurbishment.
+It was returned to the Hall after the Club's refurbishment.

-The fireplace also displays the hand and dagger crest of the Clifton family.
-When the Hall was built and before the woodland was developed, the view would have encompassed all the land from the Hall to the sea including the seashore which was part of their estate.
-This view was protected by Clifton covenant which forbade any building on land between the Hall and the sea, which includes Lowther Gardens and Lytham Cricket Club.
-The sketch on the wall shows cupid shooting an arrow through the heart of John Talbot Clifton.
+The fireplace also displays the Hand and Dagger crest of the Clifton family.
+When the Hall was built and before the woodland was developed, the view would have encompassed all the land from the Hall to the sea, including the seashore which was part of their estate.
+This view was protected by a Clifton covenant which forbade any building on land between the Hall and the sea, which included Lowther Gardens and Lytham Cricket Club.
+The sketch on the wall shows Cupid shooting an arrow through the heart of John Talbot Clifton.
 This represents how Violet stole his heart.
 They went on to have five children, Harry, Easter Daffodil, Avia, Aurea and Michael.
 Harry, or to give him his correct title, Henry Talbot de Vere Clifton was the last squire to inherit the estate and dissipated the family wealth.

-In Elizabethan and Jacobean times many great houses had a Long Gallery, which was used by ladies as an indoor recreation area, and where they could take exercise in poor weather.
-When the Georgian house was built, the family would no longer have entered the old house, by then the servants quarters, except to pass through the Long Gallery to reach the chapel which was situated at the western end.
+In Elizabethan and Jacobean times many great houses had a Long Gallery, which was used by ladies as an indoor recreation area, and was also an area where they could take exercise in poor weather.
+When the Georgian house was built, the family would no longer have entered the old house, by then the servants' quarters, except to pass through the Long Gallery to reach the Chapel which was situated at the western end.
 In times of war, all large country houses were expected to play their part in helping out the nation where possible.
 In 1940 the Hall was requisitioned for military use and was converted into a convalescent home for all ranks.
-As part of the men recovery they helped in the gardens and had physical training in the grounds.
-The Long Gallery was used a ward lined with beds, and evidence of this remains in the shape of a toilet base on the floorboards and a blocked up soil pipe through the wall.
+As part of the men's recovery, they helped in the gardens and had physical training in the grounds.
+The Long Gallery was used as a ward lined with beds, and evidence of this remains in the shape of a toilet base on the floorboards and a blocked up soil pipe through the wall.